Primary Health Care Scientists - PHoCuS

 Primary Healthcare Scientists (PHoCuS) make up around half of the APC workforce.
 APC derives its strength from its mutidisciplinary workforce.
 In 2012, the Society started work to understand and address the career development needs of our members who don't come from a medically qualified background.
 The request to form a support group came from two medically qualified SAPC members - Professor Helen Lester and Professor Peter Croft.
 We thank both of them for helping SAPC establish the group; Helen for her vision and belief in the added value PHoCuS members brought to APC, and Peter for identifying a start up fund of £5k.
 The result was the establishment of our PHoCuS Group by Professor Christine Bond and Professor Sandra Eldridge in 2012, who both co-lead the group for five highly successful years before standing down in 2017.

-Whilst a range of activities take place across the year, the PHoCuS group always meet annually at the Annual Scientific Meeting (ASM).
-The next meeting will be lunchtime on Wednesday 11th July 2018, Barbican Centre during the SAPC ASM.
+Whilst a range of activities take place across the year, the PHoCuS group always meet annually at the Annual Scientific Meeting (ASM) except at the virtual meeting in 2021.
 This meeting provides PHoCuS members with an update of the activities that have taken place in the previous year, as well as giving PHoCuS staff an opportunity to raise issues that they would like to be considered by the SAPC executive.
 It is also a great way for researchers new to academic primary care to meet colleagues with similar professional backgrounds to themselves.